bespoke-silicon-group/bsg_newlib_dramfs/libgloss/dramfs/README.md

  * dramfs_intf.c
  *
  * Sample Implementation of Newlib/DRAMFS interface
- * for Spike
  */

 #include <stdlib.h>
-#include <machine/dramfs_fs.h> // This header is installed with this project!
+#include <machine/dramfs_fs.h> // This header is installed with this BSP!

-// Spike specific global variables.
-// Defined these symbols in the linker script extern volatile int tohost;
-extern volatile int fromhost;

 void dramfs_exit(int exit_status) {
   if(exit_status == EXIT_SUCCESS) {
     // Exit the environment successfully

-    //
-    // Replace below code with code to exit
+    // Replace this with code to exit
     // successfully on your system.

-    // Spike specifc code
-    volatile int* ptr = &tohost;
-    *ptr = 0x1;
   } else {
     // Exit the environment with failure

-    //
-    // Replace below code with code to exit
+    // Replace this with code to exit
     // with failure on your system.

-    // Spike specifc code
-    volatile int* ptr = &tohost;
-    *ptr = 0x3;
   }

   // do nothing until we exit